iPadel Club League Rules

 - Home teams are required to book courts for a minimum of two and a half hours, playing golden/silver deuces if necessary, with the agreement of both captains.
 If a rubber is unplayed due to being timed out, the home team will lose that rubber and the score will be put in as a 6-0, 6-0 to the away team.
 If the rubber is partly completed, then the completed games stand, but the remaining games & sets of the incomplete rubbers will be awarded to the away team.

-- Qualifiers for the national finals will be the league winners if a league of 6 or less and both the winners and runners up, if from a league of 7.
-The national finals to be held at a venue to be decided in early April 2026, date to be confirmed.
+- Qualifiers for the national finals will be the league winners if a league of 6 or less and both the winners and runners-up, if from a league of 7.
+The national finals to be held at a venue to be decided on a weekend in early April 2026, date to be confirmed.

 - League positions will be decided by points, rubbers, sets, then games won.